DataHighway-DHX/documentation/docs/tutorials/tutorials-mining-tokens-topup-supernodes.md

 * Click the _Second_ button associated with the Proposal from the previous steps.

 * Choose an account to second the proposal with the required deposit.
-	* Note: The Minimum Deposit is specified in the [DataHighway's runtime configuration under "democracy"](https://github.com/DataHighway-DHX/node/blob/master/runtime/src/lib.rs#L810)
+	* Note: The `MinimumDeposit` is specified in the [DataHighway's runtime configuration under "democracy"](https://github.com/DataHighway-DHX/DataHighway-Parachain/blob/main/runtime/src/lib.rs#L941)

 * Click "Second" to broadcast the transaction.

 * Repeat the above steps with other accounts that wish to second the proposal until it is tabled (brought to a referendum vote at an upcoming launch period).

-* Wait until the Launch Period ends, which is specified in the [DataHighway's runtime configuration under "democracy"](https://github.com/DataHighway-DHX/node/blob/master/runtime/src/lib.rs#L810)
+* Wait until the `LaunchPeriod` ends, which is specified in the [DataHighway's runtime configuration under "democracy"](https://github.com/DataHighway-DHX/DataHighway-Parachain/blob/main/runtime/src/lib.rs#L937)

 ### Step 5: Voting on the Proposal

-* Go to _Democracy_ page https://polkadot.js.org/apps/?rpc=wss%3A%2F%2Ftestnet-harbour.datahighway.com#/democracy
+* Go to _Democracy_ page https://polkadot.js.org/apps/?rpc=wss://tanganika.datahighway.com#/democracy

 * Go to the "Referenda" column